anthonymcglone2022/postcodes/README.md

 # What is the postcodes repository?

 - A RESTful API with a database for storing UK Postcodes
-- Can be used to validate any UK Postcode (**on initilization, we read in 2 million postcodes from data.sql**)
+- Can be used to validate any UK Postcode (**on initialisation, we read in 2 million postcodes from data.sql**)
 - Technology built with Spring Boot, JPA, Hibernate and MySQL

 ## Pre-requisites before building the project